tombensve/About/README.md

 as a consultant have gone past Java 11!
 That says something IMHO.
 Java 6 was seen as a very good release.
 That is because it took 4 or 5 years until Java 7.
 That provided stability!

+### Current status

+I'm now on 100% sick leave until retirement, I'm walking on the road to Alzheimers.
+This means that have more time with my GitHub projects, but also that I'm slower.
+My short term memory really sucks.
+But I will keep on coding here for as long as I can.
+My doctor encourage me to continue this.
+This does not mean that I will lower my own requirements!

 ## My GitHub repos

 Are partly for need, but mostly a place were I'm having fun and stimulating my brain.